LEIIKUN/LibDumper/README.md

 # LibDumper
-This Project Is Using For Make You Easy Dump Lib From The Memory And Rebuild it
+This Project Is Using For Make You Easy Dump Lib From The Memory

 # Changelog 3.2 :
 - support root devices